lynxgav/COVID19-vaccination/README.md

 ### Demographic data

-We used publicly available [data](https://www.pordata.pt/Portugal/Popula%C3%A7%C3%A3o+residente++m%C3%A9dia+anual+total+e+por+grupo+et%C3%A1rio-10) from the Contemporary Portugal Database (PORDATA) : https://www.pordata.pt/.
+We used publicly available [data](https://www.pordata.pt/Portugal/Popula%C3%A7%C3%A3o+residente++m%C3%A9dia+anual+total+e+por+grupo+et%C3%A1rio-10) from the Contemporary Portugal Database (PORDATA): https://www.pordata.pt/.

 ### Hospitalization data

 The hospitalization data are by the Central Administration of the Health System and the Shared Services of the Ministry of Health, covering all public hospitals in Portugal receiving COVID-19 patients.
+This set is in the data folder.

 ### Vaccination coverage data

-The vaccination coverage data are by ECDC https://www.ecdc.europa.eu/en/publications-data/data-covid-19-vaccination-eu-eea
+The vaccination coverage data for Portugal are by ECDC https://www.ecdc.europa.eu/en/publications-data/data-covid-19-vaccination-eu-eea

+Similar data can be downloaded from [Our World in Data](https://ourworldindata.org/covid-vaccinations) at https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations.

+The same data can be downloaded from https://github.com/dssg-pt/covid19pt-data.

 ## Model